 None of this, however, contributed to his assuming the mantle of “conservation governor.”
 That title was earned as a result of bringing efficiency to an overlarge bureaucratic machine which he neatly concentrated into one department, the Department of Resource Development.
 Under the auspices of this department, Nelson founded his Youth Conservation Corps which created green employment for more than 1,000 unemployed youths.
 Even more remarkable, Nelson won a battle to set aside $50 million in state monies for the creation in 1961 of his Outdoor Recreation Action Program (ORAP) for the acquisition of land for conversion as state parks and wilderness preserves.
 So popular were these early conservation efforts that Nelson was thrust into the role of Wisconsin senator in 1962.

 ORAP continued to gain momentum long after Nelson had left the governorship.
 By 1981, $93 million had been spent by ORAP on pollution control measures, land and wildlife conservation, and recreation.
 No other American political figure had ever put this much effort into the planning of natural resources.
-It was ORAP that propelled Nelson into the limelight as a leader in
+It was ORAP that propelled Nelson into the limelight as a leader in environmental causes.

 Once in Washington, D.C., Nelson spurred President Kennedy into taking a tour of the country to note the state of the environment and the paucity of conservation efforts.
 Under President Johnson, Nelson spearheaded the fight for Civil Rights legislation, and battled destitution in the War on Poverty.
 The Senator saw all these issues as coming under one umbrella.
 "Environment is all of America and its problems.
 It is rats in the ghetto.
 It is a hungry child in a land of affluence.
 It is housing not worthy of the name; neighborhoods not fit to inhabit."